-Appendix 3: behaviour log to be kept in blue folders in the classroom
+Pupil's name: to be kept in blue folders in the classroom

-Pupil's name:

 Name of staff member

 reporting the incident:

 Date:

-Where did the incident
+Where did the incident take place?

-take place?

 When did the incident

 take place?
+(Before

-(Before school, after school,
+school, after school,

 lunchtime, break time)

 What happened?

-XX/I 19

 Who was involved?

+,,, ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-What actions were taken,
+What actions were taken

-including any sanctions?
+What actions were taken, including any sanctions?

+meluumg any sanctions.

 Is any follow-up action

 needed?
 If so, give details

 People informed of the

 incident (staff, governors,

 parents, police):

-, , ,

-Appendix 4: face to face discussions and email/letters with parents about pupil behaviour - templates templates First behaviour discussion in person or over the 'phone: Good afternoon, Recently, your child,, has not been behaving as well in school as they could.
+Appendix 4: face to face discussions and email/letters with parents about pupil behaviour - templates temprates First behaviour discussion in person or over the 'phone: Good afternoon, Recently, your child,, has not been behaving as well in school as they could.
 There have been issues atplaytime/lunchtime/in class(Give details) It is important that your child understands the need to follow our pupil code of conduct, and I would appreciate it if you could discuss their behaviour with them.
 We are hoping that with home and school working together,behaviour improves.
 If your child's behaviour does not improve, I will contact you again and suggest that we meet to discuss how we can work together.
 However, at this stage I am confident that a reminder of how to behave appropriately will be sufficient.

-Second behaviour discussion and letter/email
+Second behaviour discussion and letter/e email

-Send out a more formal email and ask for a further discussion (this is usef communication) ul to paper trail
+Send out a more communication) formal email and ask for a further discussion (th is is useful to paper trail

-Dear (parent/carer),
+Dear (parent/care ·),

-Following our previous discussion regarding the behaviour of , I am
+Following our pre vious discussion rega arding the behaviour of , I am

-orry to say that he/she is still struggling to adhere to our pupil code of conduct.
+sorry to say that h e/she is still strugglin g to adhere to our pupil code of c onduct.

-would appreciate it if you could arrange to meet me after school so we can discu ıss a way forward
+I would appreciate e it if you could arrang ge to meet me after school so we can discuss a way forward

 Yours sincerely,

-Class teacher name:
+Class teacher nam e:

-Class teacher signature:
+Class teacher sign ature:

-ciuss teacher signature.

 Date:

+Date

 Third behaviour letter

 Again - an email to record the details and then a discussion to confirm the email

 Dear parent,

 I am sorry to report that, despite meeting and creating a behaviour contract,

 , has continued to misbehave.

-We believe that would now benefit from a structured approach to Ю
+We believe that would now benefit from a structured approach to

 help improve their behaviour in school.

-I would be grateful if you could attend a meeting with the head teacher, the special educational
+I would be grateful if you could attend a meeting with the Head teacher, the special educational

-needs co-ordinator and myself, to discuss how we can best support your child in improving thei behaviour. r
+needs co-ordinator and myself, to discuss how we can best support your child in improving their

+behaviour.

-Insert details of the meeting time, date and location, as necessary, or how to contact the school to arrange the meeting. ge
+Insert details of the meeting time, date and location, as necessary, or how to contact the school to arrange the meeting.

 Yours sincerely,

 Class teacher name:

 Class teacher signature:

 Date: